tct123/Cumulus/README.md

 <b>Note!
 Current Android packages are Qt4 based and are only available til release level 6.
 They are only provided here and not more in GooglePlay due to Google restrictions.</b>

-Ubuntu/Debian packagees are Qt5 based and they are further developed in the future for the Linux desktop.
+Ubuntu/Debian packages are Qt5 based and they are further developed in the future for the Linux desktop.
 Other target hardware may be taken into account in the future.
+Qt4 is not more supported by Linux.

 Last available Cumulus packages: Release 5.43.0, published at 2025-05-04.
 Press the link below and then the download button.
 - Ubuntu 24.04, 64bit, binary package, [cumulus_5.43.0_amd64.deb](https://github.com/kflog-project/Cumulus/tree/master/Releases/Ubuntu/binary-packages/cumulus_5.43.0_amd64.deb)